 It seems like you’re angry.

 Empathy of the tactical kind allows you to achieve your negotiation goals without damaging your relationships.
 By summarising and labelling their emotions you show your counterparts that you understand where they’re coming from.
 Seeing the world through their eyes establishes rapport and makes a good deal for both parties more likely.
 It was coined by former FBI hostage negotiator Chris Voss.
+He details the concept in Never Split the Difference: Negotiating As If Your Life Depended On It.

 12. Fumblerules of Grammar